kyma-project/kim-snatch/README.md

 It is deployed on all Kyma runtime instances and manages the assignment of Kyma workloads to the mandatory Kyma worker pool present in all Kyma clusters.

 In this way, KIM Snatch ensures that Kyma-related workloads, such as operators for Kyma modules, use only the Kyma worker pool.
 This leaves the full capacity of additional customized worker pools entirely available for user workloads.
-KIM Snatch reduces the risk of incompatibility issues by keeping Kyma container images isolated from customized worker pools
+KIM Snatch reduces the risk of incompatibility issues by keeping Kyma container images isolated from customized worker pools.

 ## Technical Approach